-This recipe tastes great on it's own, but is also really easy to add things to.
+Black bean tacos taste great on their own, but they're also really easy to add things to.
 An avocado cream sauce just feels right, but we've also enjoyed these tacos with spicy chili aioli on top (we're still deciding which one we like better).

 We want everyone to be able to enjoy this meal, so we kept it vegan & gluten-free.
-Plus, you can easily make these tacos oil-free.
+Plus, you can easily make these black bean tacos oil-free.

 🍲 Key ingredients